 A detailed construction contract means these changes don’t have to be bumps in the road.
 When contracts stipulate exactly how changes should be made, who makes them, and how the process looks, everything runs smoothly.
 On the other hand, when these details are not clear, contractors won’t know how to make changes, who to go to for approval and how to document what changes were made.

 ProjectManager gives you the power to manage construction projects from start to finish, on the go.
 Create a comprehensive project plan, complete documents and assign tasks from the job site or anywhere else you get work done.

 We have an online Gantt chart for you to plan your construction project from start to finish.
 Add durations to your tasks and a bar chart is generated.
 If any tasks are dependent, they can be linked while milestones can be set across the timeline.

 Resource and Team Management

-ProjectManager is a cloud-based project management software that has the tools you need to manage your construction project.
+ProjectManager is construction project management software that has the tools you need to manage your construction project.
 Our robust features make planning, scheduling and reporting down to the last task more efficient and effective.
 Plus, the data you get is more accurate because it’s updated as your team works.
 Try ProjectManager free with this 30-day trial offer.